molangning/bypass/README.md

 # Bypass project

+## STATUS

+Down due to maintance, should be fixed within a few hours

+## About this project

 A simple redirector hack that should work on Singapore school Ipads that have Mobile Guardian installed.

 This is essentially a mobile guardian bypass for school ipads.